IBM-Cloud/docs/troubleshoot/ts_apps.md

 {: tsResolve}

   * To increase the memory quota of your account, convert your trial account to a pay account.
 For information about how to convert your trial account to a pay account, see [Pay accounts](../pricing/index.html#pay-accounts){: new_window}.
-  * To reduce the memory that your apps use, use either the {{site.data.keyword.Bluemix_notm}} user interface or the cf command line interface.
+  * To reduce the memory that your apps use, use either the {{site.data.keyword.Bluemix_notm}} console or the cf command line interface.
-    If you use the {{site.data.keyword.Bluemix_notm}} user interface, complete the following steps:
+    If you use the {{site.data.keyword.Bluemix_notm}} console, complete the following steps:
 	  1. On the {{site.data.keyword.Bluemix_notm}} Dashboard, select your application.
 The app details page opens.
 	  2. In the runtime pane, you can reduce the maximum memory limit or the numbers of app instances, or both, for your app.